isomerpages/nlb-biblioasia/_jul-to-sep-2022/Negotiating Boundaries: Japanese and Chinese Photo Studios in Pre war Singapore.md

 In the early days, the overwhelming majority of Daguerre’s customers were Hainanese[^35], although there were also some Malay, Indian and British patrons.

+The Chinese customers were mainly from the working class who liked to take pictures to send home to China.
+They would usually come in their Sunday best.
+If they were unprepared, Lim would lend them suits and neckties.
+The studio also prepared spectacles without lenses for customers who wanted to look more serious in their portraits.
+Lim and his customers were clearly mindful of the impression that these photos would have on loved ones in China.
+At the very least, the customers would not want to give the impression that they could not even afford nice clothes, having made the difficult decision to come to Singapore.[^36]

+Lim also took on wedding shoots.
+Before the war, the trend, at least for the Hainanese, was to host a banquet for family and friends at one of the many coffeeshops near the studio.
+Lim would take group pictures of the couple and the guests.[^37] Over time, Daguerre became well known for taking large group photos.
+These were often requested by schools, associations, guilds and unions, usually for the purpose of investiture, commemoration or graduation.

 #### **NOTES**